What Makes a Terrible Driver?

 Risk-taking driving

 You may think it’s harmless.
 You’ve done it before and nothing bad happened, right?
 But it’s not just about you.
-It’s about the unsuspecting driver, the pedestrian crossing the street, the child riding a bike.
+It’s about the unsuspecting driver, the pedestrian crossing the street, the child on a bike.
 They didn’t sign up for your high-stakes game.

 The risks you take don’t just disappear because you’ve been lucky so far.
 Every reckless decision increases your chances of causing harm.
 It’s a grim lottery, and the odds are never in your favor in the long run.